ksuryakrishna/Socket-Programming/README.md

 	 	5. clientA & clientB (Any order)

 	 - Any client can send the request first, no particular order.
 Only requirement is all the servers need to be running before the clients start to run.
-	 - Please wait for 5 to 10 seconds for the output to be visible on the client terminals
+	 - Please wait for atleast 5 seconds for the output to be visible on the client terminals.

 c.
 BONUS OPTIONAL PART IS COMPLETED